MorhafAlshibly/coanda/README.md

 -  delete old matches, tickets and users
 -  check indexes are good
 -  matchmaking tests, cron job tests, seperate sql tests into dynamic and non dynamic tests, renaming tests to common format
--  check if parent and child pagination is working as intended for events and mb matchmaiking

 **some things u need:** (outdated)